chairemobilite/transition-docs/tutorial/README.md

 ## Lesson 7: Create new services/agencies/lines and validate results

 In this lesson, we will simulate a new transit agency deciding to build and operate a new metro line in the city.
-This new line will do a diagonal from downtown to the suburbs in the north east of the city, crossing a few existing metro stations.
+This new line will do a diagonal from downtown to the suburbs in the northeast of the city, crossing a few existing metro stations.

 ### Create new service

 The first step will be to create a new service, under which this line will run.
-Go to the `Service` panel, from the left menu
+Go to the `Service` panel, from the left menu.

 ![Lesson 7: service panel](images/lesson7_servicePanel.png)